DICTIONARY - G

 |Galdrastafir||See Icelandic Magical Staves.|

-Gardnerian Wicca, or Gardnerian witchcraft, is a tradition in the Neopagan religion of Wicca, whose members can trace initiatory descent from Gerald Brosseau Gardner (1884 - 1964 CE), a British civil servant and scholar of magic.
-The term 'Gardnerian' was probably coined by the founder of Cochranian Witchcraft, Robert Cochrane (1931 - 1966) in the 1950s or 60s, who himself left that tradition to found his own.
+Gardnerian Wicca, or Gardnerian witchcraft, is a tradition in the Neopagan religion of Wicca, whose members can trace initiatory descent from Gerald Gardner (1884 - 1964 CE).
+The tradition is itself named after Gardner, a British civil servant and amateur scholar of magic.
+The term 'Gardnerian' was probably coined by the founder of Cochrane's Craft, Robert Cochrane in the 1950s or 60s, who himself left that tradition to found his own.

 This Vedic solar deity is Garuda (Sanskrit for eagle), a mythological creature who is a half-man, half eagle hybrid.
 He is known as the 'King of the Birds' and destroyer of snakes.
 Garuda is most probably the personification of the constellation Aquila (which is coincidentally named for the sacred eagle of Zeus, the Greek god of the sky and thunder).